 On Think Tanks has two main fiscal hosts -i.e. organisations that receive and manage funds for OTT activities: OTT Consulting Ltd and Universidad del Pacífico.

 Currently, OTT Consulting Ltd is the management vehicle for the On Think Tanks School fees which, after deducting direct Paypal and bank charges, are earmarked for the School.
-OTT Consulting Ltd is also managing a new OTT initiative: the Open Think Tank Directory, which started in July 2016 and is set to launch in February 2017.
+OTT Consulting Ltd is also managing a new OTT initiative: the Open Think Tank Directory, which started in July 2016.
 And from early 2017 it has taken on the management of advisory work that On Think Tanks collaborators deliver for think tanks and their funders across the world.
 OTT Consulting will always report on this work.

 Universidad del Pacífico is the fiscal host for a generous fund from the Hewlett Foundation, which has supported OTT since 2015.
 OTT’s communications, core roles within the On Think Tanks School and other ongoing activities are covered by these funds.